 Why is it so hard to save money?
 Always remember… Companies are trying to make money, not help you save.
 Foster smart habits and it won’t seem so hard to save money anymore.
 To get started, look at my simple budget, and check out these creative ways to save money and lower your monthly spending.

 Further reading: Stack Your Money, Stack Your Dollars with me!
-If you’re finding it impossible to save money, check out my $2,500/ month budget for more inspiration!
+If you’re finding it impossible to save money, take a look at my $2,500/ month budget for more inspiration!